 About My Musical Language (an imaginary Q & A)

 First, I should say that this interview – unlike all others I’ve published over the years – is not quite “real.”
-It is an imaginary dialogue that I concocted in an attempt to explain my compositional style and process.
-I created it in the hopes that it might help musicians who have chosen to perform my music to understand my approach to composition.
+It is an imagined dialogue that I concocted in an attempt to explain my compositional style and process.
+I created it in the hopes that it might help musicians who have chosen to perform my music to understand my creative approach.
 CE

 Q: So, Colin Eatock, I understand you compose music.
 Why do you do this?
 Is it because you are some kind of super-talented musical genius?

 A: I compose because I believe that making music – really creating it, from scratch – is the most amazing and wonderful thing a human being could possibly do.
-As for super-talented geniuses, I have met a few – and I can assure you that I’m not one of them!
+As for super-talented geniuses, I have met a few, and I’ve heard what they can do – and I can assure you that I’m not one of them!
 I would say that my raw musical talents are about average.
 And if I've managed to write any music that’s worthy of performing and listening to, I guess that proves that you don’t have to be a genius to write good music.
 But you do have to be very determined, and you must hold yourself to very high standards.

 Q: And what kind of music do you write?